 When engaging in client communication, take a lead from their style of communication and mirror it in your response.
 For example, if a client shares an insight into their day, respond with a similar insight yourself.
 A quick conversation acknowledging the weekend’s activities, the typical British weather or other suitable small talk personalises the engagement and gives the reader an insight into you as an individual, rather than a faceless organisation.

-- Don’t blank others’ attempts to engage
+- Acknowledge and reciprocate others’ attempts to engage on a less formal level

 Don’t ignore a sender’s attempt to connect on personal level.
 If a client or supplier enquires about your health, your weekend or anything similar that is outside of the direct business activity, ignoring it can be a slap in the face!
 Even if you are not good at small talk yourself or are busy and need to reply quick, make sure you return the same level of engagement, otherwise this business relationship could crumble!
 Remember people like to do business with people.